Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 Slack’s podcast promotion technique #3:

 Inviting listeners to share their thoughts and feedback with #SlackVarietyPack at the end of each podcast.

-The Slack Variety Pack may be finished, but Slack now have another new podcast that uses similar promotional tactics.
+The Slack Variety Pack may be finished, but Slack now has another new podcast that uses similar promotional tactics.